 Cartographers weren’t always as fussy as today.

-For centuries, the Hudson River, running parallel to the East, was the North River and still is in some seafaring journals.
+For centuries, the Hudson River, parallel to the East, was the North River and still is in some seafaring journals.

 And just for the record, the Hudson is not a river either.
 It’s a fjord.